Byron Kubert

 When you've got LabVIEW, Python, PyVISA, SCPI, Datadog, AWS logs, and BigQuery logs — and you still don't have visibility into how your product is performing without manually digging for the data or getting paged.
 I've worked with the largest set of test results in the world and built visibility systems to catch errors before anyone has to look.
 Quality is built on having access to good data.

-You're left with: good data that lets you ship good products.
+good data that lets you ship good products.

 In Byron's Words